Adapter installation suggestions

 For PCI and PCI-X*, install the Network Adapter in the fastest available slot.

 Try to install the adapter in a slot on a bus by itself.
-If add-in cards share a bus they will compete for bus bandwidth.
+If add-in cards share a bus, they compete for bus bandwidth.

 Driver configuration suggestions